scikit-hep/boost-histogram/README.md

     * Special actions (third item in slice)
         * `bh.sum`: Remove axes via projection; if limits are given, use those
         * `bh.rebin(n)`: Rebin an axis
-* Numpy compatibility
+* NumPy compatibility
-    * `bh.numpy` provides faster [drop in replacements](https://boost-histogram.readthedocs.io/en/latest/usage/numpy.html) for Numpy histogram functions
+    * `bh.numpy` provides faster [drop in replacements](https://boost-histogram.readthedocs.io/en/latest/usage/numpy.html) for NumPy histogram functions
     * Histograms follow the buffer interface, and provide `.view()`
-    * Histograms can be converted to numpy style output tuple with `.to_numpy()`
+    * Histograms can be converted to NumPy style output tuple with `.to_numpy()`
 * Details
     * Use `bh.Histogram(..., storage=...)` to make a histogram (there are several different types)
     * All objects support copy/deepcopy/pickle